nouturnsign/thurstat/README.md

 # thurstat

 thurstat is a WIP easy-to-use univariate probability distribution module, mainly convenient wrappers for scipy.stats.
-Sometimes sacrifices accuracy for time and convenience.
+Sometimes sacrifices accuracy for time and convenience, written in Python.

 ## Installation